ajtoussaint/Graduate_Thesis/Notes/Models/NCDM.md

  4. Knowledge discrimination (hdisc) is determined by multiplying the exercise one-hot vector with a trainable matrix D. Values within D are restricted to being positive:![[NCDM_Image_5.JPG]]
  5. The first interaction of these 4 input variables is based on [[MIRT]] models.
 The open circle represents element wise multiplication of Qe and the result of (hs - hdiff):![[NCDM_Image_6.JPG]]

 6. The resulting vector x is then passed through two fully connected layers of a neural network and a final output layer that each have trainable weights and biases.
+The layer dimensions were 512, 256, and 1 respectively.
 The activation function used is the sigmoid function.
 The [[monotonicity]] assumption is implemented by restricting W1, W2, and W3 to non-negative values:
 ![[NCDM_Image_7.JPG]]

 The entire process is summarized in the following Image:![[NCDM_Image_1.JPG]]